DMA3002/Laser-for-StickC-Plus2/README.md

 # Laser for StickC Plus2

-This project is a custom firmware designed for the **M5 StickC Plus2** microcontroller.
+This project is a custom firmware designed for the **M5 StickC Plus2** microcontroller with **M5 Laser TX unit**.
 It provides an interactive user interface, multiple functional modes, and real-time battery monitoring.
 The firmware is perfect for hobbyists and developers looking for a versatile, ready-to-use setup for their M5 StickC Plus2 device.

 ## 💎 Features
 - **Multiple Operational Modes:**